ErdaWen/Real_data_driven_Metasurface/README.md

-This folder includes the code for building and training the Sequencial Tendem Neural Network, with Case C as an example.
+This folder includes the code for building and training the Sequencial Tandem Neural Network, with Case C as an example.

 Predictor training: EmC_Pre_caseC.ipynb